 fbpx

-As physical practitioners we have been increasingly aware of the influence placed on persons on their knee joint noise, formally known as Crepitus.
+As health professionals (such as physiotherapists, osteopaths or exercise physiologists) we have been increasingly aware of the influence placed on persons on their knee joint noise, formally known as Crepitus.
 In questioning about their presenting complaint, it is often the first symptom mentioned prior to pain or functional difficulties.
 For some individuals there is no pain, just noise!

 There are many reasons why joints make noise, with these being mostly non-arthritic.